anouaraissani/anouaraissani/README.md

-## A Big Data Analytics Master's student at [The Faculty of Computer Science USTHB](https://finfo.usthb.dz/)  with a Software engineering bachelor degree
+## A Big Data Analytics Master's student with a Software engineering background at [The Faculty of Computer Science USTHB](https://finfo.usthb.dz/)

 ### Connect with me: